Income protection insurance

 When there’s a conflict of evidence, we usually rely on medical evidence over video evidence.
 But if you’ve asked a medical expert to comment on the video, for example, on whether the activities shown are consistent with the claim, we’ll take this into account.

-We’ll check that the customer has had an opportunity to see the video.
+We’ll check the customer had an opportunity to see the video.
 If they haven’t, we’ll arrange for this to happen.
-If you refuse to allow the customer to see the video, we can’t rely on it to back up our decision so we won’t consider it.
+If you refuse to let them see the video, we can’t rely on it to back up our decision, so we won’t consider it.

 -

-We usually see reports from any trained professional involved in the customer's care, including:
+We can see reports from any trained professional involved in the customer's care, including:

 - physiotherapists